Do you have a hard time deciding between Safelite and Glass America when it comes to replacing your car’s windshield?

 Although the replacement glass windshields from Safelite are generally of very reasonable quality overall, it’s always a good idea to conduct your own due diligence before changing your windshield.

 That being said, Safelite has an A+ rating from the Better Business Bureau.
 However, just like any popular manufacturer, you can still probably find mixed Safeline reviews from users on various social media websites, groups, and forums around the web.

 What Is the Difference Between OEM and OEE Glass?

 The source of the glass is one of the main differences between OEM and OEE glass.
 OEE glass is manufactured by a different company compared to OEM, which is made by the original manufacturer of the vehicle, hence the name – Original Equipment Manufacturer.

 The result of this is that while OEM glass may end up costing more than OEE glass, the latter is also expected to be of superior quality and will fit the car better.

 The warranty coverage is another significant difference between OEM vs. OEE windshield glass.
 While OEE glass might include a warranty from the windshield producer, OEM glass generally comes with a warranty from the vehicle’s original equipment manufacturer.

-When analyzing Glass America vs. Safelite, we found that the main differences between these windshield services come from the prices, customer reviews, location coverage, and types of glass used.
+When analyzing Glass America vs. Safelite, we found that the main differences between these windshield services come from the prices, customer reviews, and location coverage.

 Before deciding on a service provider, be aware of locations near you and how your insurance coverage may or may not line up with Safelite or Glass America.